duelafn/challenge-problems/2019/advent-of-code/README.md

-Yes, I'm doing it wrong, I believe in Linux distributions :)
+Yes, I'm doing it wrong, get over it -- I believe in Linux distributions :)

 The contents of my ~/.cargo/config takes crates only from pre-installed Debian packages (or libraries otherwise added to this folder):